Canonical Bayesian Linear System Identification: Numerical experiments

 \section{Numerical experiments}

-This section presents numerical experiments designed to validate the theoretical advantages and evaluate the practical performance of Bayesian inference for LTI systems using canonical forms \(\Theta_c\) compared to using the standard, non-identifiable parameterization \(\Theta_s\).
-We structure this section as follows: \Cref{sec:exp_setup_revised} details the common experimental setup, including system generation, noise specifications, algorithmic implementations, and parameter estimation methods. \Cref{sec:post_geom_interp} analyzes the impact of canonical forms on posterior geometry and interpretability. \Cref{sec:eff_perf} compares the computational efficiency and MCMC sampling performance between the canonical and standard approaches. \Cref{sec:acc_prior} evaluates the accuracy of parameter estimates and QoIs, examining the influence of prior specifications, particularly in low-data regimes.
-Finally, \Cref{sec:asymp_scale} investigates asymptotic convergence properties related to the BvM theorem and assesses the computational scalability of the canonical form method with increasing system dimension.
+This section presents numerical experiments designed to validate the preceding theory and assess the practical performance of Bayesian inference for LTI systems using canonical parameterizations \(\Theta_c\) compared to using the standard, non-identifiable parameterization \(\Theta_s\). \Cref{sec:exp_setup_revised} details the common experimental setup, including system generation, noise specifications, algorithmic implementations, and parameter estimation methods. \Cref{sec:post_geom_interp} analyzes the impact of different system parameterizations on posterior geometry and interpretability. \Cref{sec:eff_perf} evaluates the efficiency and computational cost of MCMC sampling for these posterior distributions. \Cref{sec:acc_prior} investigates the accuracy of parameter and QoI estimates, examining the influence of prior specification, particularly in low-data regimes.
+Finally, \Cref{sec:asymp_scale} investigates posterior convergence with increasing data and relates these results to BvM predictions.
+In \Cref{appendix_f:scalability_with_dimension}, we assess the computational scalability of inference in canonical forms with increasing system dimension.